 While pacing and rest are self-management approaches, doctors and healthcare practitioners can help with stepwise symptom management.
+This involves:

 - ranking symptoms from most to least problematic